 The last tip is to be careful when using scrims in windy conditions.
 The wind can cause the scrim to move, resulting in uneven lighting.

-Also, if the scrim is not securely fastened, it could be blown away by a gust of wind.
-To avoid this, it is best to use a heavier scrim or secure the scrim with sandbags.
+Also, if the scrim is not securely fastened, a gust of wind could blow it away.
+To avoid this, it is best to use a heavier scrim or secure it with sandbags.

 In conclusion, scrims are an essential tool for anyone interested in photography and can be found at most camera stores or online retailers.
-Experimenting with different types of scrims is a great way to learn about light and how it interacts with your subject matter.
+Experimenting with different types of scrims is a great way to learn about light and its interaction with your subject matter.

 How do you make a photography scrim?